 At Aegis Law Firm, we put your needs first.
 We protect you as an employee, going above and beyond to determine if you’ve been the victim of sexual harassment and give you the voice you deserve.
 We have significant experience taking on employers, and we’ll help you too!

 Our Orange County sexual harassment attorneys are here for you when you need us most.
 For nearly two decades, we have helped employees stand up to wrongdoing in the workplace.
-We fight, and we win through settlements and trial because we know how much it matters to those who rely on us to be their trusted advocates.
+We fight, and we win through settlements and trials because we know how much it matters to those who rely on us to be their trusted advocates.